ConfD-Developer/ConfD-Demos/confdgnmi/README.md

 `rpc Capabilities(CapabilityRequest) returns (CapabilityResponse);`

 `Capability` returns list of `supported_models` and list of `encodings`.
-It can also return lis of gNMI extensions.
+It can also return list of gNMI extensions.

 Each model has following attributes: